JuliaGizmos/WebIO.jl/README.md

 ### Sending values from Julia to JavaScript

 Here's a clock where the time is formatted and updated every second from Julia.
-We use the `onjs` handler and mutate the `#clock` DOM element to acheive this.
+We use the `onjs` handler and mutate the `#clock` DOM element to achieve this.

 ```julia
 using Dates